What is accreditation?

 ACS WASC accreditation begin on July 1 and expires on June 30.
 Most schools operate on a fiscal calendar that begins on July 1 and ends June 30.
 Because of the need for schools to be accredited for full academic years (which normally parallel fiscal years), the Commission grants accreditation status that coincides with the fiscal and academic calendars.
-WASC accreditation is retroactive to cover the entire school year for the first year a school is accredited.
+ACS WASC accreditation is retroactive to cover the entire school year for the first year a school is accredited.

 What are the steps necessary to become accredited?

 After reviewing the ACS WASC Conditions of Eligibility, interested schools and supplementary education programs should complete the

 Request for ACS WASC Affiliation form and return the completed form to the ACS WASC

 office.
 Both of these documents as well as additional information can be found on the Getting Started with Accreditation page of our website.